rabinhansda24/flask-builder/README.md

 # Flask Builder

-Flask Builder is a Visual Studio Code extension designed to quickly scaffold a Flask application with the necessary modules, Docker support, and OOP-style tests.
+Flask Builder is a Visual Studio Code extension designed to quickly scaffold a Flask application with the necessary modules, Docker support, and integration and unit tests.

 ## Screenshots